 The roots of the matchit Matching Engine go as far back as the first stored-program computer, which successfully ran the world's first software program on 21st June 1948.
 The Manchester Small-Scale Experimental Machine (SSEM), nicknamed Baby, was the first computer that you could program for different tasks without rewiring or physical reconfiguration.
-The program was a routine to determine the highest proper factor of any number.
+The first program it ran was a routine to determine the highest proper factor of any number.
 Of course, because nobody had written one before, the word "program" wasn't used to describe it and "software" was a term that nobody had coined.
 The SSEM was designed by Tom Kilburn and Geoff Tootill (our founder Steve's father) under the leadership of Frederic C. Williams.
 In 2013, it was great to see the 65th anniversary of the first program marked by a post and specially commissioned video on Google's official blog, complete with an interview with Geoff Tootill.

 Additional Links about the Manchester computing pioneers: